zliang68/epconsoleapp/ConsoleEPTest/Readme.md

 ## Development Notes

 This console application is developed in .NET Core 2.202 using Visual Studio 2019.
 * CSVHelper is used for CSV parsing
 * XUnit is used for unit testing

+Only following two columns are needed in the CSV files,
+* 'Date/Time' and 'Data Value' in 'LP' file type
+* 'Date/Time' and 'Energy' in 'TOU' file type

+CSVHelper is used to defined following ClassMaps to map above mentioned columns to a common CsvModel
+* LpMap for 'LP' file type
+* TouMap for 'TOU' file type

+Business logics are implemented in CsvFileLib library so that it can be used by unit tests project.

 ## Solution structure